 Operators

 Table B-1 contains the operators in Rust, an example of how the operator would appear in context, a short explanation, and whether that operator is overloadable.
 If an operator is overloadable, the relevant trait to use to overload that operator is listed.

+Prod: The tables in this appendix should be labeled Table B-1, Table B-2, etc.

 Operators